franroa/jenkins-test/README.md

  should be run on an in-memory database
  - All the incoming and outgoing content can be logged

- TODOs
+## TODOs

-- deploy with jenkins
+- deploy with jenkins and docker to AWS
 - Metrics
 - Idempotency Keys
-- response types